Sally Cloke Counselling

 Your personal information is used to help me to gain a better understanding of you and for safeguarding.
 When staying in contact there may be times during our working together, when we may require several methods of contact.
 This may be in the case of an emergency or at a time of the significant risk of harm to your self.
 Your GP/ Emergency details are therefore important to be held.
 Session notes are kept to help me to identify themes and inform our ongoing work.

 How I store your information:

-Handwritten notes following a session and personal details are kept in a locked cabinet.
+Brief notes following a session and personal details are kept in a secure cloud device called WriteUpp.

 My smartphone is locked and password protected.

 Emails are stored on my laptop and are username and password protected.

 My website does not contain any personal details, however, should an inquiry come from this source it translates through to an email in my inbox.

 Third-party websites may contain content that links, however, I am not responsible in how they collect, store or use information